payloadcms/payload/examples/genai/README.md

 # Payload GenAI

-This example demonstrates how to use generative AI in your [Payload](https://github.com/payloadcms/payload) application.
+This is an example of Generative AI (GenAI) in your [Payload](https://github.com/payloadcms/payload) application.

+This example uses GenAI tuned collections with [Virtual Fields](https://github.com/payloadcms/payload/tree/main/examples/virtual-fields).
+Api use requires a query parameter `genai=true`.

 ## Quick Start